143kk/md_notes/PostgreSQL.md

 <pre>
     SELECT DISTINCT <em>select_list</em> ...
 </pre>
+Note that the keyword `DISTINCT` is applied to the **entire `select_list`**, rather than a specific column.

 Two rows are considered distinct if they differ in at least one column value.
+Null values are considered equal in this comparison.

 Alternatively, an arbitrary expression can determine what rows are to be considered distinct: